top of page

 Measurement template A1.jpg

 The gait of different prostheses was tested at Center for Human Movement Science, MGM Hospital, Mumbai.
-Patients in remote areas do not need to travel to cities since field workers can take their stump measurements and send them to the fabrication centre.
+Patients in remote areas do not need to travel to cities since field workers can take their stump measurements and send them to the fabrication center.
 The prostheses can be fabricated and delivered to the patients.
-The patient-friendly approach leverages design and technology to improve the overall functionality, productivity and affordability, enabling scale-up.

 Screenshot 2024-12-01 031144.png